Interested in making a pallet wood clock? It’s a simple DIY project that you can make yourself from pallet wood. Here are the instructions.

 But that is a story for another day when I’m not trying to tell you all about how to make a pallet wood clock.

-In his attempt to secure his place as brother of the year….he managed to find the one pallet in the western hemisphere with a star brand featuring the letter w….
+He managed to find the one pallet in the western hemisphere with a star brand featuring the letter w….

 ….and make it into a clock for me for Christmas.